 - Good academic writing skills: the ability to write a well-structured essay/paper on a topic in the specific field of the specialisation in English.

-Good academic writing skills should be demonstrated by a Writing Sample.
-You should submit a 1,250 word essay as part of the admission process:
+- Good academic writing skills should be demonstrated by a Writing Sample.

 - in this essay you must demonstrate a clear affinity with and specific knowledge of Asian studies in general and specifically in the field of the specialisation for which you apply,

 - specifically, the essay must answer a research question, provide an argument that demonstrates a satisfactory understanding of the topic of the essay.